Ingenium-Games/ingenium/Implementations/INVENTORY_DOCUMENTATION.md

 2. **Item Injection**
    - Validates that no new item types appear
-   - All items must exist in `c.items` database
+   - All items must exist in `ig.items` database

 3. **Invalid Data**
    - Quantity validation (must be positive number)